Vaccination policy of the United States

 Vaccination policy of the United States is the subset of U.S. federal health policy that deals with immunization against infectious disease.
-It is decided at various levels of the government, including the individual states.
+It is decided at various levels of government, including the individual states.
 This policy has been developed over the approximately two centuries since the invention of vaccination with the purpose of eradicating disease from the U.S. population, or creating a herd immunity.
 Policies intended to encourage vaccination impact numerous areas of law, including regulation of vaccine safety, funding of vaccination programs, vaccine mandates, adverse event reporting requirements, and compensation for injuries asserted to be associated with vaccination.

+The Advisory Committee on Immunization Practices (ACIP) is responsible for making vaccine policies and recommendations for the vaccination schedule used in the United States.
+As of June 2025, after Secretary of Health and Human Services Robert F. Kennedy Jr. fired all 17 ACIP members and replaced them, the new members were either anti-vaccine activists or lacked expertise with vaccines.
+The resulting lack of trust in future changes to vaccine recommendations resulted in the creation of two interstate collaborations, the West Coast Health Alliance and Northeast Public Health Collaborative.

 Regulation of vaccine safety

 The Food and Drug Administration (FDA) has the authority to enforce the safety of vaccines.
 The FDA requires that all new vaccines first be tested in laboratory settings and on animals, and must then carry out a series of increasingly stringent tests in human subjects.
 Once vaccines are introduced to the market, the FDA regularly inspects their production facilities, tests their quality, and receives reports of adverse reactions.

 In the 2012 court case Coalition for Mercury-Free Drugs v.
 Sebelius, the U.S. Court of Appeals for the District of Columbia Circuit held that opponents of thimerosal-preserved vaccines lacked standing to challenge determinations by the Food and Drug Administration that the vaccines and their components were safe and effective.
 In the opinion, Judge Brett M. Kavanaugh (joined by Judith W. Rogers and Stephen F. Williams) therefore rejected the challenge on standing grounds.
 The court further found it irrelevant that thimerosal was included in some versions of mandated vaccines, because it was possible for those seeking to avoid the ingredient to receive thimerosal-free vaccines.